 The last of Canon’s 5D series, this DSLR was released in 2016.
-It shoots 30.1-megapixel images, which are plenty to capture detail.
+It shoots 30.1-megapixel images, which is plenty to capture detail.
 The low-light performance of the camera is also pretty awesome, even in 2022.
 In my opinion, you can push the camera to ISO 12,800 and get acceptable images.
 If you are going beyond that, you are probably shooting in the darkness.
 I went as high as ISO 6,400 for large print work, and no one batted an eye.
-The 5D Mark IV is a full frame camera, meaning that it produces images with better color depth and accuracy.
-Personally, I prefer shooting on a full frame sensor, as it sits in the perfect sweet spot between expensive medium format and crop sensors.
+The 5D Mark IV is a full-frame camera, meaning that it produces images with better color depth and accuracy.
+Personally, I prefer shooting on a full-frame sensor, as it sits in the perfect sweet spot between expensive medium format and crop sensors.

 When the job is more demanding in terms of image quality or I know that I will be doing a fine art print of the image.
 I tend to switch to the Canon 5DS.
 This camera has its own quirks, it is far more niche in terms of application, and the conditions have to be perfect.
 I see using the Canon 5DS as using a Hasselblad: for the finest work, with the finest conditions.

 Because the camera is so high resolution, it is naturally not that good of a low-light performer.
 There is a reason it is called the 5DS: to be used in the studio.
 The most usable ISO on this camera is 800, although because my images are often enhanced with grain, I don’t mind pushing the camera beyond.
 Another important thing to know about a camera that works with such high resolution is that it captures incredible detail, including focus that is slightly off, blur, chromatic aberration, sensor dust, and other imperfections.
 The technically best images that I got with the 5DS were shot entirely with high-end flash in the studio.